vkonst/coding-test-cy/docs/definition-of-done.md

 _(if there are time/resources left after SHOULD gets done)_

 1. The App could run on public cloud services (e.g. AWS, GCS)
-2. The FE and BE could comunicate via RPC over Websockets
+2. The FE and BE could communicate via RPC over Websockets
 3. The App could run as a Docker Swarm stack
 4. BE code could have "core banking plugins"
     - modules which simulates requests to "core banking systems" (e.g. "authorize spending for a client")